Bella Hadid Styles Dior’s See-Through Lace Dress With These Romantic Sandals

 Clad in a lace gown and ladylike sandals, Hadid posed for photos at the brand’s Art of Color dinner in Arles, France, where she was joined by fellow model Winnie Harlow.

 Hadid cut an elegant figure in the corset-style dress that featured see-through panels around the bodice and skirt.
-The sheer fabric and ornate cutout design revealed a hint of skin around the legs and midsection.
+The sheer fabric and ornate cut-out design revealed a hint of skin around the legs and midsection.

 The luxury label’s branding was featured in large letters along thick white straps around the shoulders and the waistline.
 Most flattering of all was Hadid’s chic matching black patent leather sandals.